wso2/docs-is/en/docs/develop/hosting-authentication-endpoint-on-a-different-server.md

     …
     ```

-13. Open the `<TOMCAT_HOME>/accountrecoveryendpoint/WEB-INF/classes/RecoveryEndpointConfig.properties` file, uncomment the following config, and change it to `identity server`.

-    ``` xml
-    identity.server.service.contextURL=https://localhost:9443/services/
-    ```

-14. Uncomment and change the user portal reference in the `<TOMCAT_HOME>/accountrecoveryendpoint/WEB-INF/web.xml` file.
+13. Uncomment and change the user portal reference in the `<TOMCAT_HOME>/accountrecoveryendpoint/WEB-INF/web.xml` file.

     ``` xml
     …